|

 mother guards the son she nurses.

-or Varuna the foe-destroyer, accordant, grant him death
+2Mitra or Varuna the foe-destroyer, accordant,

 in course of nature!